 Visual Aids and Manipulatives

 Using visual aids such as fraction bars, pie charts, or even physical manipulatives like building blocks can make the concept of subtracting fractions more concrete.
 These tools help students visualize the process of breaking down whole numbers and subtracting parts.
-For example, drawing a series of circles and dividing them into equal parts can illustrate how to convert a whole number into a fraction.
+Here's one way to look at it: drawing a series of circles and dividing them into equal parts can illustrate how to convert a whole number into a fraction.

 Practice Regularly

 Like any mathematical skill, mastering the subtraction of mixed fractions requires regular practice.
-Start with simpler problems and gradually increase the complexity.
-Work through a variety of examples, including word problems, to reinforce your understanding.
+But start with simpler problems and gradually increase the complexity.
+So naturally, work through a variety of examples, including word problems, to reinforce your understanding.
 Consider using online resources or workbooks to access additional practice problems and solutions.

 Understand the "Why"